Hartley Spectral Pooling for Deep Learning: Conclusion

 \section{Conclusion}

-We present a full real-valued spectral pooling method in this paper.
-It reduces the computational complexity compared to that of previous spectral pooling work.
-Based on this approach, we provide some results on several commonly used benchmark dataset (including MNIST, CIFAR-10) by training modified residual nets.
+We present a full real-valued Hartley spectral pooling method in this paper.
+Based on this approach, we provide some results on several commonly used benchmark dataset (MNIST, Fashion-MNIST and CIFAR-10) by training a toy CNN and the modified Resnets.
+We demonstrate the Hartley spectral pooling yields higher classification accuracy than its counterpart max pooling.
 We also investigate the contribution of this spectral pooling method to the convergence of training neural networks.
-We demonstrate spectral pooling yields higher classification accuracy than its counterparts max pooling.
-And in residual net, it improves the convergence rate in training convolutional neural networks by expanding the space of spatial dimensionality of downsamplings.
-Also, it is easy to implement and fast to compute during training time.
+In Resnet, it improves the results by expanding the space of spatial dimensionality of downsamplings.
+We also compare the Hartley spectral pooling with its spectral pooling counterpart, the discrete cosine transform spectral pooling.
+Although sometimes the Hartley spectral pooling perform slightly worse than the discrete cosine transform spectral pooling in respect of classfification accuracy, it is much faster.
+Moreover, the Hartley transform obeys an analogous convolution theorem, which means it has the potential for constructing full real spectral neural nets.